KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

         */

         /*/** */*
-         * Function ReadLine
-         * reads a line of text into the buffer and increments the line number
+         * Read a line of text into the buffer and increments the line number
          * counter.
-If the line is larger than the buffer size, then an exception
-         * is thrown.
+         *
-         * @return int - The number of bytes read, 0 at end of file.
+         * @return is the number of bytes read, 0 at end of file.
-         * @throw IOError only when a line is too long.
+         * @throw IO_ERROR when a line is too long.
          */
         int ReadLine();